YakiHonne/agentic-mini-apps/mini-app-04.ai-habit-tracker/README.md

-# AI Habit Tracker
+# ZapMindr

-A smart habit tracking mini-app built for the Nostr ecosystem.
+ZapMindr - A smart habit tracking mini-app built for the Nostr ecosystem.
 Users can stake sats on their habits, post progress updates, and receive AI-analyzed rewards based on their authentic progress.

 ## Features